Last updated on June 7th, 2026 at 05:50 am

 Yes.
 Here’s exactly how it works, what the trustee controls, and what happens to the proceeds.
-Real timelines from buyers who’ve closed.
+Real timelines from a buyer who’s closed these.

 Last Updated: March 31, 2026